-Economic benefits from environmental protection activities refer to revenues from sale of environmental protection services, revenues from sale of by-products, and savings generated from reuse of by-products that originated at activities related to environmental protection.
+Economic benefits from environmental protection activities refer to revenues from sale of environmental protection services, revenues from sale of by-products that originated at activities related to environmental protection and savings from recycling and reuse of by-products generated due to environmental protection.

 An emission shall mean a process in which pollutants of various states are introduced into the atmosphere.
 Emissions are given in kilograms per hour or in tonnes per year.
-Amounts of the given pollutants released into the air are listed in the Register of Emissions and Air Pollution Sources (REZZO).
-Data in tables are broken down by type of pollution sources to REZZO 1 - 3 and REZZO 4 mobile pollution sources (especially road and motor vehicles, railway vehicles, boats, vessels, and aircraft).
+Amounts of the given pollutants released into the air are listed in the Register of Emissions and Air Pollution Sources (REZZO), which keeps records of the following types of pollution sources broken down by thermal output REZZO 1 (large stationary pollution sources), REZZO 2 (mid-sized stationary pollution sources), REZZO 3 (small stationary pollution sources), and REZZO 4 mobile pollution sources (especially road and motor vehicles, railway vehicles, boats, vessels, and aircraft).